se-tuebingen-exercises-ws25/git-style-guide/README.md

   Ultimately, when writing a commit message, think about what you would need to know if you run across the commit in a year from now.

-* If a *commit A* depends on another *commit B*, the dependency should be stated in the message of *commit A*.
-Use the commit's hash when referring to commits.
+* If a *commit A* depends on *commit B*, the dependency should be stated in the message of *commit A*.
+Use the SHA1 when referring to commits.

-  Similarly, if *commit A* solves a bug introduced by *commit B*, it should be stated in the message of *commit A*.
+  Similarly, if *commit A* solves a bug introduced by *commit B*, it should also be stated in the message of *commit A*.

 * If a commit is going to be squashed to another commit use the `--squash` and `--fixup` flags respectively, in order to make the intention clear: